-I recommend that you follow Rancher Labs on Twitter to receive announcements about new releases.
+I recommend that you follow Rancher Labs on Twitter to receive announcements about new releases and Kubernetes security best practices.
 I also strongly recommend that you test new versions in a staging environment before upgrading, but in the event that an upgrade goes awry, Rancher makes it just as easy to roll back to a previous version.

 RKE installs with RBAC enabled by default.
 If you’re only using RKE, or any other standalone Kubernetes deployment, you’re responsible for configuring the accounts, roles, and bindings to secure your cluster.

 If you’re using Rancher, it not only installs secure clusters, but it proxies all communication to those clusters through the Rancher server.
 Rancher plugs into a number of backend authentication providers, such as Active Directory, LDAP, SAML, Github, and more.
 When connected in this way, Rancher enables you to extend your existing corporate authentication out to all of the Kubernetes clusters under Rancher’s umbrella, no matter where they’re running.

 Rancher enables roles at the global, cluster, and project level, and it makes it possible for administrators to define roles in a single place and apply them to all clusters.